askmike/gekko/docs/strategies/creating_a_strategy.md

     // or
     this.advice('long');

-## Trading method rules
+## Strategy rules

-- You can activate your own method by setting `config.tradingAdvisor.method` to `custom` (or whatever you named your script inside the `gekko/methods`) in the loaded config.
+- You can activate your own strategy by setting `config.tradingAdvisor.strategy` to `custom` (or whatever you named your file inside the `gekko/strategies`) in the loaded config.
 - Gekko will execute the functions for every candle.
 A candle is the size in minutes configured at `config.tradingAdvisor.candleSize` in the loaded config.
 - It is advised to set history `config.tradingAdvisor.historySize` the same as the requiredHistory as Gekko will use this property to create an initial batch of candles.
 - Never rely on anything based on system time because each method can run on live markets as well as during backtesting.
+You can look at the `candle.start` property which is a `moment` object of the time the candles started.

-## Trading method tools
+## Strategy tools

-In these functions you write your trading method.
-To help you with this Gekko has a number of tools to make it easier for you.
+To help you Gekko has a number of tools to make it easier:

 ### Indicators

-Gekko supports a few indicators natively, but supports integration with the great library [TA-lib](http://ta-lib.org/).
+Gekko supports a few indicators natively, but also supports integration with the great library [TA-lib](http://ta-lib.org/).

 #### Example usage